cfe84/rlay/README.md

 Rlay can be deployed to a free Webapp on Azure.

-0. Fork rlay on Github.
-1. Create yourself a free Azure subscription, then a webapp using Free linux hosting
+1. Create yourself a free Azure subscription, if you don't have one, then a webapp using Free linux hosting
-2. deploy Rlay by configuring in the App Service configuration > Deployment Center > Settings > GitHub, use the _App Service Build Provider_ as Build provider, select organization as cfe84 (or your fork), repo as _rlay_, branch as _main_, then save.
+2. deploy Rlay by configuring in the App Service configuration > Deployment Center > Settings > **External Git repository**.
+Don't use GitHub unless you forked the project and want to use this fork as a source.
+Use the _App Service Build Provider_ as Build provider.
+Setup repo as https://github.com/cfe84/rlay.git
+, branch as _main_, then save.
-3. setup password.
+3. Setup password.
 Go to the webapp settings > Configuration > Application Settings > add a new app setting called `RLAY_PASSWORD`, set whatever password you want.
-4. activate websockets.
+4. Activate websockets.
 In the same screen, click on General Settings > Web sockets > on.
 Click Save.
 5. In TLS/SSL settings, turn on "HTTPS only"

 Navigate to your web app, after a few minutes it should show `No client connected`.
 Install the client on your computer.
 Set environment variables `RLAY_PASSWORD` to the same value as the webapp, and `RLAY_HOST` to the webapp's URL.
-Launch rlay using `rlay --port 8080` (use a port that returns something on your machine), then refresh your webapp and see it working.
+Be sure to reload whatever terminal you are using to reload the environment.
+Launch rlay using `rlay --port 8080` (use a port that returns something on your machine).
+Client should connect and display something like `Connected to https://YOUR_WEB_APP.azurewebsites.net:443`.
+Refresh your webapp in the browser, it should now forward requests to your client.

-Setup a password

 <!--[![Deploy To Azure](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/deploytoazure.svg?sanitize=true)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fcfe84%2Frlay%2Fmaster%2Fazure-deploy%2Fazuredeploy.json) -->